Geely's Li Shufu is betting billions on global push

 The Daimler deal is the biggest overseas purchase yet for the business leader, who is ranked 10th on the Forbes China Rich List with a fortune of $16.5 billion.

-It is also a major gamble amid what Li calls a “a battle” against foreign companies shaking up the global automotive market, namely tech firms like Tesla, Google, Uber [UBER.UL] and China’s own Baidu pushing into autonomous driving, electric vehicles and car sharing.
+It is also a major gamble amid what Li calls a “a battle” against foreign companies shaking up the global automotive market, namely tech firms like Tesla (TSLA.O), Google (GOOGL.O), Uber [UBER.UL] and China’s own Baidu (BIDU.O) pushing into autonomous driving, electric vehicles and car sharing.

 “No current car industry player will be able to win this battle against the invaders from outside independently,” he said in a statement announcing his Daimler stake, which makes him the largest shareholder in the owner of Mercedes-Benz.

-The listed autos unit of his empire, Geely Automobile Holdings Ltd, saw its shares rise 6.5 percent on Monday after the investment was announced.
+The listed autos unit of his empire, Geely Automobile Holdings Ltd (0175.HK), saw its shares rise 6.5 percent on Monday after the investment was announced.

 The stake gives Li a potential boost in his bid to convince the German company to share technology with Geely - an area Li sees as key to survival - even if analysts said this would still be no easy task.